Stockton, CA - Robert J. Cabral Station (SKT)

 The primary rival to the SP in California was the Atchison, Topeka, and Santa Fe Railroad (ATSF), which had entered the far southern area of the state in the 1880s.
 In the mid-1890s, the new San Francisco and San Joaquin Valley Railroad (SF&SJV) proposed an alternate route through the San Joaquin Valley and the SF&SJV tracks were laid through Stockton in 1898.
 By purchasing the SF&SJV in 1899 and securing trackage rights over the SP’s Tehachapi line, the ATSF gained a route between Los Angeles and the San Francisco bay area.

-The former ATSF station is in use by Amtrak as the Stockton-San Joaquin Street station for Capitol Corridor trains.
+The former ATSF station is in use by Amtrak as the Stockton-San Joaquin Street station for San Joaquins operating between Oakland and Bakersfield.
 Recently, the SJRRC purchased the old Western Pacific Railroad depot which sits across the tracks slightly to the south of Cabral Station in order to renovate the 1908 Mission Revival style building to house staff offices.
 The result is all three historic passenger stations have been preserved and are in various railroad uses in Stockton.

 Today, the Stockton Terminal & Eastern Railroad provides rail freight service in the greater Stockton area, and makes connections with BNSF Railroad and Union Pacific Railroad—which respectively absorbed the ATSF and SP—as well as the Central California Traction Company.